 The PCFF has adopted this day and marks it every year with special activities of reconciliation and dialogue

-We call upon the leaders to act in every possible way to bring peace to the region and to stop the cycle of hatred and blood
+We call upon the leaders to act in every possible way to bring peace to the region and to stop the cycle of hatred and violence

 International Peace Day is currently understood as a day of a global cease fire and non-violence, a day when all the nations are invited to respect one another and avoid confrontation and hostility, to unite around the idea of peace and to give it priority through discussion and action.
-Around the world, this day is characterized by a variety of events, including concerts and musical events, prayers, school activities, initiatives, volunteering and additional local events.
+Around the world, this day is characterized by a variety of events, including concerts, prayers, school activities, initiatives, volunteering and additional local events.

 The PCFF has also adopted this day and marks it every year with special activities of reconciliation and dialogue.